tahsin4466/StartASM/README.md

 ## Progress
 **Please note that StartASM is still in early development, and as such many critical features are yet to be implemented.
 This is a personal project by a student, and as such is being developed incrementally.**

-*Last updated: November 11, 2023*
+*Last updated: November 28, 2023*

-**State:** StartASM currently only consists of a compiler that validates syntax, resolves symbols and builds an AST.
-The provided program will tell the user whether the given code adheres to the language's syntax, scope bounds and will build an AST if adhering to the language's grammar.
+**State:** StartASM currently only consists of a compiler that validates syntax through recursive descent parsing and builds a parse tree.
+Current focus is on implementing effective symbol resolution and semantic analysis, hopefully finishing the compiler by year's end.

-**Progress:** Currently working on implementing semantic analysis and code generation via the generated AST.
+**Progress:** Currently working on implementing semantic analysis and symbol resolution, building out an AST.

 **Current Goal:** Finish the compiler by the end of the year.